maverickrrk/paradex-market-making-bot/README.md

 - **Issues**: Report bugs via GitHub Issues
 - **Documentation**: Contribute improvements to this README
-- **Features**: Submit pull requests for new strategies or enhancement
+- **Features**: Submit pull requests for new strategies or enhancements

 ---